-If you answer yes to any of these questions, you just might be in danger of getting caught in the spokes of your own life.
-We’ve compiled the best strategies, exercises, tips and tricks from our panel of life and career coaches to help you bury the past in the past, reset the presentand forge a fresh future.
+If you answer yes to any of the questions below, you just might be in danger of getting caught in the spokes of your own life.
+We’ve compiled the best strategies, exercises, tips and tricks from our panel of life and career coaches to help you bury the past in the past, reset the present and forge a fresh future.

 - Do you dread getting up in the morning?

 - Do you feel less valued at work than you used to?

 - Do you feel financially insecure?